 Our History Informing Our Future

-That’s true not only because of Chancellor Tolley’s role in creating the GI Bill, but more than that it’s the case because Syracuse University – in a way dramatically different than almost any other college or university in America – embraced the opportunity to open the doors of higher-education to the nation’s returning veterans – bringing more than 10,000 veterans to our campus as students, in the years following the end of the war.
-No school in New York State welcomed more returning veterans to campus than did Syracuse University, and only a handful of colleges and universities in America count more of the Greatest Generation as graduates.
+Chancellor Tolley, and therefore, Syracuse University embraced the opportunity to open the doors of higher-education to the nation’s returning veterans – bringing more than 10,000 veterans to our campus as students, in the years following the end of the war.
+No school in New York State welcomed more returning veterans to campus than did Syracuse University.

 In the 70+ years since the end of WWII, Syracuse University’s connection to the veteran- and military-connected community has remained strong, robust, and central to our identity.
 For example: